What is the Chase 5/24 Rule?

-Does being an authorized user count towards 5/24?
+Does being an authorized user count against my 5/24 number?

 Unfortunately, yes.
 But people have actually had success getting around this factor by calling the reconsideration line.
 There are many reports of people getting approved if being an authorized user is what put them over the limit.